-Certified Crop Advisor/Agronomist
+Certified Crop Adviser/Agronomist

 Cedar Basin Crop Consulting

 Shannon Gomes has more than three decades of consulting experience and a deep knowledge of soil and nutrient management.
-As an agronomist and crop advisor, he provides services like soil testing, remote sensing, and precision farming application.
+As an agronomist and crop adviser, he provides services like soil testing, remote sensing, and precision farming application.
 He has long tested nutrient management tools through rigorous field trials, searching for the best ways to monitor nitrogen availability and provide nutrient recommendations to his clients.
-He is a Certified Crop Advisor and an ARCPAC Certified Soil Scientist.
+He is a Certified Crop Adviser and an ARCPAC Certified Soil Scientist.

 B.S., Soil Science, Cal Poly State University